mostafa-elgendy22/PrUcess/README.md

 The whole system is synthesized and DFT insertion is performed using Synopsys DFT Compiler and "TSMC 130nm CL013G-FSG Process 1.2V Metro<sup>TM</sup> v1.0" Standard Cell Library.
 The synthesis and DFT insertion is repeated 3 times (once for each mode of operation) to ensure that there is no violations in any mode.
 There are 3 scripts that are used in the DFT insertion process:
 <ol>
-    <li>`constraints.tcl`: Same constraints of the logic synthesis process but it additionaly defines the scan clock to be used in timing analysis</li>
+    <li>'constraints.tcl': Same constraints of the logic synthesis process but it additionaly defines the scan clock to be used in timing analysis</li>
-    <li>`DFT_script.tcl`: Same operations done in the logic synthesis process but it additionaly defines the DFT ports, identify the shift registers in the design so that they are not replaced with scan flip-flops, and insert DFT logic.</li>
+    <li>'DFT_script.tcl': Same operations done in the logic synthesis process but it additionaly defines the DFT ports, identify the shift registers in the design so that they are not replaced with scan flip-flops, and insert DFT logic.</li>
-    <li>`run.sh`: It runs the `DFT_script.tcl` 3 times by using the `change_mode.py` script which changes the mode of operation automatically and produces the log file which contains all the steps of the synthesis and their outputs and cleans the directory from temporary files after the DFT insertion is done.</li>
+    <li>'run.sh': It runs the 'DFT_script.tcl' 3 times by using the 'change_mode.py' script which changes the mode of operation automatically and produces the log file which contains all the steps of the synthesis and their outputs and cleans the directory from temporary files after the DFT insertion is done.</li>
 </ol>

 ## Post - DFT Formal Verification